The Medieval Villages of Tuscany & Umbria

 - Day 2 / Anghiari

 - Arrival at Rome, connecting flight to Florence.
-Upon arrival, transfer, by private motor coach, to Anghiari.
+Upon arrival, transfer, by private car and driver, to Anghiari.
 Check in at the Hotel La Meridiana.
-Snack at hotel restaurant upon arrival.
-Late afternoon, orientation meeting.
-Welcome cocktail.
-Dinner at hotel restaurant.
 Anghiari is a lovely and peaceful medieval village with beautiful views over the countryside.
 It is located in the geographical heart of the Italian Renaissance.
 Its surrounding wall remains almost intact, just as it was when built between the 12th and 13th centuries.
 The historical center is full of workshops which are the symbol and passion of the village: Ceramics and textile.

 - Day 3 / Anghiari

 In the afternoon, visit the Busatti textile factory.
-Late afternoon, transfer to Castello dei Sorci, demonstration of ancient crafts followed by dinner at the castle with music performance by a local folk group.
+Late afternoon, transfer to Castello dei Sorci, demonstration of ancient crafts.

 - Day 4 / Citta di Castello and Montone

 - Departure to Citta’ di Castello, where “Art is in the Air”.
 Crossroads of great artistic and cultural ferment, the village has been enriched in its evolution of works of art from all eras, from the Middle Ages to the Renaissance.
 Guided visit of the village.
-Lunch at local restaurant.
 In the afternoon, transfer to Montone, a charming town that still preserves the original medieval atmosphere.
 In a medieval context and surrounded by imposing walls, the town developed on two hills upon which in the north rises the Franciscan convent and in the south the Braccio Fortress.
 The three neighborhoods that make up the town are accessed by the doors of Monte, Verziere and Borgo Vecchio.
-Return to hotel.
-Dinner at hotel restaurant.

 - Day 5 / Arezzo and Cortona